 Lakes Basin Recreation Area

 North Sierra mountains, Sierra granite meets Cascade volcanic rock.
-Border of State Park & NFS lands
+Bordering of State Park & 2 National Forests

 Maps are the key to finding your very own slice of heaven in the Wilderness.
 Online map sources can barely get you to your city destination correctly, much less the remote waterfall you desire.
 You will need a real map for your adventure.
 A topographical map, with all the details, dirt roads & hiking trails.
 If you are seeking to stay away from the touristy crowds, this is the best possible place you can be…. on this site, searching for ways to make it happen – this weekend.

 Mount Whitney, John Muir & way beyond the High Sierra.
 DanaMite has all the California Wilderness maps on the new map shop.
 Various brands and types of maps.
 Most are printed on waterproof plastic now & are tear-resistant.

 Planning on camping outside of the developed campgrounds & finding that perfect stream side spot without the reservation & the fees?
 Then you will need a free fire permit (from a ranger station), plus a good map of the forests & a vehicle capable of handling the rugged the back roads.
 Much of California is prone to wildfires, so make sure campfires are even allowed on the backroads, before you get out there.
 Call the “field rangers” for back road advice and current recommendations.

 Start your search on the perfect campground or camp site with the destination in mind.
 Mountains, deserts, coastal.
 Parks & forests all have their own maps with all nearby camp grounds listed.
 We feature all the National Forest maps, as well as some State Park & National Park maps